binaryphile/sorta/README.md

     local _params=( %hash @array )

+Note that `hash` and `array` could be any variable names, I'm just using those names for clarity.

 Your dad's bash can't do that easily.

-(note that `hash` and `array` could be any variable names, I'm just using those names for clarity)

 Installation
 ============